Tutorials

 ...

 For conciseness we do not show all the output here but this time you should see a different output which shows options for performing the simulation itself and the species default parameters.
-This includes selecting the demographic model, chromosome, recombination map, distribution of fitness effects, and number of samples.
+This includes selecting the demographic model, chromosome, genetic map, distribution of fitness effects, and number of samples.

 The most basic simulation we can run is to simulate a diploid genome